jesus-jpeg/patent-pending/03_python_scripts/readme.md

 * `02_data_cleaning`: We check for duplicates, NaN or empty space.
 About dates (when the house was sold), we extracted the year and then encoded months with get_dummies, we also saved geographical information in a different dataset (Seattle), created “house_lifetime” feature and, lastly, kindly moved our target (price) to the right.
 * `03_eda`: It felt like the actual data cleaning.
 We chekced distributions, skewness, outliers and correlations.
 We considered checking imbalance data, but made no sense in a Linear Regression model.
 We decided to firstly run the model without applying any change.
 * `04_machine_learning`: Test size of 30%, random state of 42, we fit X and Y train datasets to the model and made the first untoutched predictions.
 Our first `r2 score` was 80%, after doing the cleaning steps we got 63%.
 We will improve the model from here.
 * `05_improving_the_model`: Self-explanatory.
-Iteration process to make the score better and improve the data pre-processing.
+Iteration process to improve both the model and the data pre-processing.

 ## Model comparisions: